AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/03-CreatingTheTriggerEventForFileUpload.md

     In the form that appears, enter

     ```text
-    /watchedmovies
+    /blobServices/default/containers/watchedmovies
     ```

-    This must match the `container` to which you are going to upload the excel file.
+    This must match the pattern of `/blobServices/default/containers/your-specific-container` to which you are going to upload the excel file.
 If you don't get this right, nothing will trigger.

     For the `subject ends with` enter the extension for excel: